cockroachdb/docs/v19.1/deploy-cockroachdb-on-aws-insecure.md

 	- **Do not** use ["burstable" `t2` instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html), which limit the load on a single core.

 - Note the ID of the VPC you select.
-You will need to look up its CIDR when setting inbound rules for your security group.
+You will need to look up its IP range when setting inbound rules for your security group.

 - Make sure all your instances are in the same security group.